alalba221/PlateNumberRecognition/README.md

 recgonition algorithm **`Support Vector Machine`** and **`Artificial Neural Networks`**.

-The two main parts of PNR are
+The two main parts of PNR are:
 * Plate detction
 * Plate recognition

-## Plate detction
+## Plate detection
+All the processes involved in plate detection
+* Sobel filter
+* Threshold operation
+* Close morphologic operation
+* Mask of one filled area
+* Possible detected plates marked in red (features images)
+* Detected places after the SVM classifier